Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Literature Review

-More recently, Bertsimas et al.~\cite{MIT_SBRP} proposed an optimization model for the School Time Selection Problem (STSP), which is a generalization of the school bus routing problem that includes reusing the same bus fleet over multiple rounds of trips (e.g. school with 7:30am start time followed by one with a 8:30am start time).
-A state-of-art school bus routing algorithm, named BiRD (Bi-objective routing decomposition), was proposed.
+In one of the most high profile recent SBRP results, \citet{MIT_SBRP} proposed an optimization model for the School Time Selection Problem (STSP), which is a generalization of the school bus routing problem that includes reusing the same bus fleet over multiple rounds of trips (e.g. for a school with a 7:30 am start time followed by one with a 8:30 am start time).
+A state-of-the-art school bus routing algorithm, named BiRD (Bi-objective routing decomposition), was proposed.
 The BiRD algorithm consists of generating single-school bus routes as sub-problems and combining sub-problems via mixed-integer optimization to identify a trip-by-trip itinerary for each bus in the fleet.
-The implementation of their approach led to a $\$$5 million annual cost saving in Boston.
-The BiRD algorithm will serve as a second benchmark to test our shareability network based decomposition approach in the experiments section.
+The implementation of their approach was claimed to lead to a $\$$5 million annual cost saving for Boston Public Schools.
+The single school bus routing component of BiRD algorithm will serve as the second benchmark to test our proposed methods in the experiments section.

-In summary, most of recent papers use ILP as a basic approach and concentrate on proposing heuristic techniques to improve efficiency for solving the ILP.
-To improve the efficiency and accuracy of current approaches, this work proposes a shareability network based decomposition approach to solve large-scale SBRPs and conducts real-world experiments of Boston public schools.
-Our approach for modeling the SBRP is an extension of the technique used for the dynamic high-capacity ridepooling problem~\cite{Alonso-Mora462}, which is a special case of dynamic open capacitated VRP with time windows.
-In the ridepooling context, \cite{Alonso-Mora462} proposed a decomposition approach via the shareability network to get a lower dimensional ILP that is computationally tractable, and this approach is adapted to the SBRP.
-The notion of the shareability network, first described by Santi et al.~\cite{Santi13290}, is utilized to efficiently compute optimal sharing strategies on a large dataset.
+In summary, most of recent papers used ILP as a basic approach and concentrated on proposing heuristic techniques to improve efficiency for solving the ILP.
+To improve the efficiency and accuracy of current approaches, this work proposes a shareability network based decomposition approach to solve large-scale SBRPs under a single school context and conducts experiments based on synthetic instances derived from real-world dataset.

+Our approach for modeling the SSRP is an extension of techniques used for dynamic high-capacity ridepooling problems~\cite{Alonso-Mora462}, which is a special case of the dynamic capacitated VRP with time windows.
+In the ridepooling context, \citet{Alonso-Mora462} proposed a decomposition approach via the shareability network to got a lower dimensional ILP that was computationally tractable, and this approach is extended to the SSRP in this paper.
+The notion of the shareability network, first described by \citet{Santi13290}, is utilized to efficiently compute optimal sharing strategies on a large dataset.
+There have been many follow up works to~\cite{Alonso-Mora462} that apply the idea of a shareability network to ride-pooling problems~\cite{Kucharski2020, Tafreshian2020, Luo2021, Syed2019, Simonetto2019}.
+For more details aboutride-pooling problems, we also refer readers to the survey paper by \citet{Wang_Yang_2019}.